-How to hide, remove or omit certain values or keys from the JSON.stringify() method's output in JavaScript?
+To hide, remove or omit certain values from the output of the JSON.stringify()

 TL;DR